zhangjiangen11/Godot-Project-Builds/README.md

 ### Running From Command Line

 While Project Builder has a visual execution mode, you can use it as a tool for configuring automated tasks and run them from command line.
 Project Builder supports a number of command line arguments.
 You need to pass them after `--` in your command.
 These arguments are:
+- `--projects-file-path`: Overrides the path of project list file.
 - `--open-project <project>`: Starts Project Builder and opens the provided `project`.
 - `--execute-routine <routine>`: On launch, executes the routine `routine`.
 - `--exit`: If executing routine, automatically exits after finishing or error.